March 18, 2026

 Maximize this moment deliberately:

-• Schedule a live demo call rather than just sending a Loom recording — the live reaction is more powerful for both parties
+• Schedule a live demo call rather than just sending a Loom recording — the live reaction is more powerful for both parties.
+Invite all stakeholders, not just your primary contact.
+When the CEO sees the automation working live, the impact is exponentially greater than hearing about it secondhand.

 The first major milestone is also when you should have your first case study conversation: "Would you be open to us writing up this project as a case study?
 We'd share the numbers with your permission and credit you — it helps us show other companies what's possible."